flipperdevices/flipperzero-firmware/README.md

     STM32F41G_EVAL board using an ST-link would use `OPENOCD_BOARD=board/stm3241g_eval_stlink.cfg`.
     If none is given CMake will search the project root for `.cfg` files.

+    Can be found in a maintained form [here](https://github.com/alxhoff/STM3240G-EVAL-TensorFlow-Hello-World).

 # Usage

 First of all you need to configure toolchain and libraries, you can do this by editing `gcc_stm32.cmake` or, preferably, by passing it through the command line.